The world’s third-largest producer of coffee and fourth-largest exporter. Almost 100 genetic varieties of Arabica. A total of 748 spoken languages.

 These changes allow both the producing and consuming sides of the coffee chain to gain a greater understanding of each other’s work and culture.
 And as these relationships continue to grow across the country, Eko hopes that the family of Indonesian specialty coffees will grow as well.

-Written by D. Haas, with thanks to Eko Purnomowidi for the interview.
+With thanks to Eko Purnomowidi for the interview.

 Olam Specialty Coffee is a sponsor of Perfect Daily Grind.
 This interview was conducted in accordance with our editorial policies, and Olam Specialty Coffee has had no greater influence on the final copy than any of our other interviewees.